 Non-conductive process

 Cleaning with dry ice is a non-conductive method.
 As a result, it is not harmful to electrical components.
 It removes the need to disassemble machines, reducing downtime and allowing you to return to operation fast.
-However, If you follow the correct safety precautions, you may clean most equipment without being completely stopped down.
+You can clean most equipment safely if you follow the right precautions.

-Dry ice cleaning compare to other cleaning methods
+Dry ice cleaning compares to other cleaning methods.

-Dry ice blasting, sandblasting, soda blasting, wet ice blasting, and laser cleaning are all standard cleaning methods.
+Dry ice blasting, sandblasting, soda blasting, wet ice blasting, and laser cleaning are all popular cleaning methods.
 They do, however, have certain similarities and differences.

 Let’s compare and contrast the various blasting methods with dry ice cleaning.